The Last Sharknado: It's About Time: Plot

 The group next travel to a 1950s beach party beset by a sharknado, which they destroy with aid from younger versions of Fin's parents Gilbert and Raye.
 They acquire a prototype time capacitor from the pair and attempt to go to July 11, 2013, to stop the Los Angeles sharknado, (Note: as depicted in Sharknado (2013)) but Nova sabotages the capacitor to lead them to 1997 instead.
 She hopes to save her grandfather from dying in the shark attack that traumatized her as a child and successfully does so despite Fin's warnings, but ends up getting herself and April killed instead, while Robot April's head is lost in the ocean.

-Fin and Skye attempt another jump to 2013, but end up in 20013 instead, where Robot April has conquered the ruined world with flying sharks and an army of clones.
-Robot April explains that after her head was found by a fishing boat, she felt abandoned and spent the next 20,000 years creating a stable time machine she could use to force Fin into her future so they could be together forever.
-She freezes Skye and tempts Fin with clones of their children and Nova, but Fin refuses.
-The human April, who Robot April preserved as a genetic base for the clones, wakes up and fights with her, buying time for Fin to use the time machine himself.
+Fin and Skye attempt another jump to 2013, but they end up in an alternate timeline that takes them to the year 20013, where the robot April has conquered a ruined world with MechaSharks and an army of clones.

+Robot April explains that after her head was found by a fishing boat, she felt abandoned and spent the next 20,000 years creating a Time Vortex powered by the stabilized energy of the Sharknado, which she could use to force Fin into her future so they could be together forever.

+She freezes Skye and tempts Fin with clones of his children and Nova, but Fin refuses.

+A human April from another timeline—whom Robot April preserved as a genetic base for the clones—awakens and fights her hand-to-hand, buying Fin enough time to use the Time Vortex.

-Fin arrives in 2013 and lands on Captain Santiago's shark poaching boat right as the first sharknado forms.
-He discovers that Santiago found Robot April's head and intervenes to prevent her from turning evil, then helps the captain battle the sharknado.
-Robot April's future self arrives and tries to steal the capacitor from Fin, and their struggle damages the device, releasing a pulse that tears the fabric of reality.
-Time begins collapsing, creating a "timenado" that begins destroying the universe as it strikes throughout history.
-Robot April's head helps Fin destroy her future self, and he triggers her nuclear failsafe, sacrificing their lives to destroy the sharknado and repair time, thus creating a new universe.
+Fin arrives in 2013 and lands on Captain Santiago’s shark-hunting boat just as the first sharknado forms.
+He discovers that Santiago found Robot April’s head and intervenes to prevent her from turning evil; he then helps the captain battle the sharknado.
+Robot April’s future self arrives and attempts to steal Fin’s capacitor, and their struggle damages the device, releasing a pulse that tears reality.
+Time begins collapsing, creating a “timenado” that transcended space-time and began destroying the universe throughout history, finding themselves in an apparent void.
+Robot April helps Fin, who was beyond time and immersed, observing points being torn apart, to destroy her future self, and he activates her nuclear failsafe, sacrificing their lives to destroy the sharknado and repair time, thus creating a new universe.